DavidBruchmann/automated-typo3-update/Documentation/source/index.rst

 To install the project you need ``composer`` to be installed and inside your ``$PATH``.
 Otherwise run ``make install-composer`` to install composer.

-At least PHP 7.1 is required.
+We recommend to use at least PHP 5.6, we do not test with lower versions as 5.6 is latest maintained version.

 Installation
 ============